mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

 ```

 #### Optimize Solution

+In short the key of this method is:

++ Utilize the local variables.(no more than 12)
++ Copy the matrix element from Matrix A to Matrix B first, then do the transpose operation inside of Matrix B

 But 287 cache misses still has a way to 256 cache miss.
 Is there a way to make cache misses even less?